lordoflimes/WASD/README.md

 * **Spectrogram Data**: Spectrogram data (`.npy` files) generated using Short Time Fourier Transform (STFT).
 * **Labels**: Label data (`.csv` files) containing bounding box coordinates and Interference-to-Signal Ratio (ISR) information of anomaly signals.
 * **Data Loaders**: Example jupyter notebook (`.ipynb` files) for loading the IQ data, spectrogram datas into python workspaces.
-* **Anomaly Signal Generation Examples**: Examplejupyter notebook (`.ipynb` files) for generating abnormal wireless signal (tone, chirp, pulse) with the fading model.
+* **Anomaly Signal Generation Examples**: Example jupyter notebook (`.ipynb` files) for generating abnormal wireless signal (tone, chirp, pulse) with the fading model.
 The detailed process and information can be found in the paper.

 ## Dataset Access
 The download link will be available soon.